 Yes!
 Don't miss out on study abroad because of concern that you'll get behind, or it won't work with your major.
 The Office of International Education works closely with you and your academic advisors to make sure the classes you take abroad count toward your R-MC major or minor and/or fulfill general education requirements.
 Starting to plan early makes it easier to stay on track.

 Do I need to speak another language to study abroad?

 No!
 There are programs in many, many countries that offer courses in all subjects taught in English, even where English is not the country's primary language.
 Some may surprise you, such as Japan & Korea, Thailand, Finland & Sweden, the Netherlands, Czech Republic, Italy and more.
 The Office of International Education can help you determine language requirements for the programs that interest you.

 Is study abroad affordable?

 Yes, surprisingly so!
-Most R-MC students studying abroad pay tuition, room and board to R-MC during their semester or year abroad, which covers their tuition, housing and meals at their host institution abroad.
+Most R-MC students studying abroad pay tuition, room and board to R-MC during their semester abroad, which covers their tuition, housing and meals at their host institution abroad.
 Financial aid you receive at R-MC (except federal work-study) remains applicable during this time as well.

 There are additional costs associated with study abroad, including an application fee, passport and visa expenses, airfare, transportation while you're abroad, and of course books and spending money.
 The Office of International Education can help you estimate what your costs will be.
 Also see Eligibility and Costs.